survive-the-century/survive-the-century/book/text/chapter_gender-strongmen.md

 {% include variables %}

-Strongmen leaders are elected in countries around the world, promising to restore traditional gender roles.
+Strongmen leaders are elected in countries around the world promising to restore traditional gender roles.
 {:.leader-sentence}

 They dismantle universal basic income programmes.